inlivedev/inlive-js-sdk/README.md

 Once you have the stream instance you can continue to this next step.

 #### Set the local media stream
-A media stream is a medium that contains the audio and video tracks captured from your webcam and microphone and will be streamed into your live stream as HLS or Dash format.
+A media stream is a medium that contains the audio and video tracks captured from your webcam and microphone and will be streamed into your live stream in HLS or Dash format.

 To set the media the user wants to use, you can use our `media` module.
-Currently, it consists of 2 methods:
+To use  you only need to do these two steps:
 - `getUserMedia`To gets the local user media which will prompt the user to get user permission for camera and audio.
 This method is similar to [MediaDevices.](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).
+It will return a Promise that will resolve to Media instance.
-- `attachMediaElement`: This will attach the media element required to display the camera from the user's device to the browser.
-We recommend using an HTML video element for the media element.
+- `media.attachTo(videoElement)`: This will attach the video element required to display the camera from the user's device to the browser.

 ```js
 import { InliveStream } from '@inlivedev/inlive-js-sdk';